Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 - *x*, *y*, *z* are imaginary components
 - *i*, *j*, *k* are special operators with properties like $i² = j² = k² = ijk = -1$

+Yes, this last property feels a bit weird.
+You may have learned that real numbers (numbers from $\mathbb{R}$), when squared, cannot be negative - so their squared values cannot be equal to -1.
+Actually, there are other sets of numbers than real numbers.
+You might have heard about complex numbers (in $\mathbb{C}$), which are numbers that can be represented as a + bi, where a and b are real numbers and i is the imaginary unit, with the property that i² = -1.
+Quaternions are an extension of complex numbers, living in a 4 dimensions space called the Hamiltonian space ($\mathbb{H}$).

-In code, a quaternion is often represented as a vector with 4 dimensions (x, y, z, w).
+In code, a quaternion is stored as a vector with 4 dimensions (x, y, z, w).

+> [!NOTE]
+>
-You cannot represent yourself a quaternion?
+> You cannot represent yourself a number in 4 dimensions?
 That is normal: it is a quite abstract mathematical object.
-You should try to think it as a tool to ease rotation computations.
+Actually, you do not need to understand the underlying mathematics to use quaternions.
+You can consider it as a tool to ease rotation computations.

 #### Mathematical properties